Van Gogh in

-Vincent's mental state worsened in his first days in hospital, according to Rey’s report: he chased the duty nurse in his nightshirt, forbade anyone from coming near his bed and washed himself in the coal bucket.
+On 23 December 1888, after cutting off part of his ear and giving it to a prostitute in a fit of madness, Vincent was admitted to hospital in Arles.
+He was treated by Dr Félix Rey (1865–1932).Vincent’s mental state worsened during his first days in hospital, and, according to Rey’s report he chased the duty nurse in his nightshirt, forbade anyone from coming near his bed and washed himself in the coal bucket.
 As a result, he was placed in isolation.

-The doctor wanted him transferred to an asylum in Marseille or Aix-en-Provence where he could receive better care: the hospital in Arles was mainly treating his ear and was less able to address his mental problems.
-In early January, however, Vincent unexpectedly took a marked turn for the better, and on 4 January, he was allowed to go home for a few hours for the first time.
+The doctor wanted Vincent transferred to an asylum in Marseille or Aix-en-Provence where he could receive better care: the hospital in Arles was mainly treating his ear and was less able to address his mental problems.
+In early January, however, Vincent unexpectedly took a marked turn for the better, and, on 4 January, he was allowed to go home for a few hours for the first time.
 He was discharged from hospital on 7 January.
 Two days later, Vincent wrote to his brother Theo:

 “My suffering in that way in the hospital was appalling, and yet in the midst of it all, though I was more than insensible, I can tell you as a curiosity that I kept thinking about Degas.”
 Read the complete letter

 As soon as he felt better, Vincent resumed painting, producing works including a portrait of Dr Rey, which he gave the doctor as a keepsake.
-Within a month, however, he had another attack: he was convinced he had been poisoned.
+Within one month, however, he had another attack: he was convinced he had been poisoned.
 He was readmitted to hospital on 7 February and again placed in isolation.
 Vincent wrote:

 “Having nothing else to distract me – I’m even forbidden to smoke – which, however, the other patients are allowed to do.
-Having nothing else to do I think about all those I know all day and night long.” [[brief nr=750)
+Having nothing else to do I think about all those I know all day and night long.” [[brief nr=750) Read the complete letter

-Vincent was allowed to go home on 17 February, but he was not there long.
+Vincent was allowed to go home on 17 February but he did not stay there long.
 A week and a half later, he was taken back to hospital on the order of the chief of police.
 His neighbours on Place Lamartine considered Vincent a danger and had drawn up a petition in an effort to get rid of him.
 He was accused of offences including indecent behaviour; it was alleged that he had chased women into their houses.
 Once again, he was placed in isolation.

 His illness had made Vincent anxious and insecure.
 He became convinced that it would be better for him and for others if he continued to live apart from society for a while.
 Thus, on 8 May 1889, he had himself committed to the Saint-Paul de Mausole asylum in Saint-Rémy de Provence.